Our Team

 Kyle Ferrigan

 Kyle grew up in Mississauga and spent his childhood playing hockey, as well as many other sports.
-After retiring from hockey, Kyle received his undergraduate degree in Psychology from Wilfrid Laurier University, followed by completing his Masters in Physiotherapy degree at McMaster University in 2016.
+After retiring from hockey, Kyle received a Bachelor of Arts Psychology from Wilfrid Laurier University in 2014, followed by completing a Masters of Physical Therapy degree at McMaster University in 2016.

 Since graduating, Kyle has taken post-graduate courses in Manual Therapy, Manipulative Therapy Techniques, Acupuncture & Dry Needling.